Jamaican Sorrel Drink

 - Use fresh spices if you can.
 Freshly cracked all spice and cinnamon sticks will deliver way more flavor than their pre-ground alternatives.
 Not only that but you can control how fine you grate or grind your spices, allowing them to be easily strained so there's no sediment at the bottom of your bottle.

-- Sub in port wine for traditional Red Label Wine.
-Red label wine can be hard to find, especially outside for the Caribbean so you’re ok to sub in your favorite port wine.
+- Sub in traditional Red Label Wine for port wine or your favorite dessert red wine.
+Red label wine can be hard to find, especially outside of the Caribbean so you're ok to sub in your favorite port wine.

 - Double strain your sorrel.
 We use a lot of spices and, as mentioned before, grind or crack them for maximum flavor.
-Straining at least twice through a cheesecloth helps to ensure we don’t end up with sediment in your glass!
+Straining through at least 2 layers (like a fine-meshed strainer and cheesecloth) helps to ensure don't end up with sediment in your glass!

 Equipment